DaveKeehl/svelte-reveal/README.md

 ## Demo

-In this [Svelte REPL](https://svelte.dev/repl/1cf37b0947ac46b8ae9cc791abda7159?version=3.44.1) I created you can see svelte-reveal in action.
+In this [Svelte REPL](https://svelte.dev/repl/1cf37b0947ac46b8ae9cc791abda7159?version=3.44.1) I created you can see Svelte Reveal in action.

-## Why svelte-reveal
+## Why Svelte Reveal

 If you happened to scout the internet for other similar libraries, you would have noticed that other authors have decided to create their own library using Svelte [slots](https://svelte.dev/docs#template-syntax-slot) (similar to [React children](https://reactjs.org/docs/composition-vs-inheritance.html)).
 There is nothing wrong with that approach, but in my opinion it goes a bit against one of Svelte's core purpose: writing more concise code.
 Having to wrap every to-be-transitioned component adds at least 2 extra lines of code each time, making your files unnecessarily bloated for such a simple add-on.